Sustainability Reporting Initiative

 Greenhouse Gas Emissions

 Fighting climate change is one of the key principles driving our work at Innergex.
-Generating renewable energy exclusively means we are a low emitting source of greenhouse gas (GHG) emissions, relative to other energy sources.
+Generating renewable energy exclusively means we are a low emitter of greenhouse gas (GHG) emissions, relative to other energy sources while providing the solutions to build a better world.
+Our results illustrate that our facilities produce electricity with no significant amounts of GHG emissions in their operations, which makes it hard to set reduction targets in our production system.

 GHG Inventory (metric tonnes CO2)